Alexander van der Zwaan, Lawyer Sentenced In Mueller Probe, Deported

 As Bloomberg reported in February, in October 2017 Manafort and Gates were accused of laundering millions of dollars and hiding their lobbying work in Ukraine.
 After failing to disclose disclose lobbying work on behalf of then-Ukraine President Viktor Yanukovych, the pair further tried to conceal their previous business with the Ukrainian President.
 Manafort left Trump’s campaign in August 2018.

+Van der Zwaan was drawn into the Trump-Russia investigation because his law firm was preparing to release a report commissioned by Paul Manafort, a future Trump campaign chairman, and his aide Rick Gates.
+The Dutch lawyer, according to prosecutors, considered working for Manafort and Gates.

 In September van der Zwaan communicated with Gates, and then lied to the FBI after being asked about the exchange.

 Apart from van der Zwaan, three other individuals have pleaded guilty, following Special Counsel Robert Mueller’s indictment of 13 Russians.
+As The Guardian reported, Special Counsel Robert Mueller indicted 13 Russians and three Russian entities, including the notorious state-backed troll farm, the Internet Research Agency.

+According to Mueller, the Russian meddling operation included opposing Hillary Clinton, while supporting Donald Trump and coordinating with his campaign.